 University Commencement Celebration

 To ensure a positive experience for graduates, their guests, and the university community, UO Commencement is a substance-free event except for formal receptions, where alcohol is served in OLCC-regulated locations.
-This includes all activities, and applies to indoor and outdoor venues, including the Grad Parade, the main University Commencement Ceremony, and individual school, college, and department ceremonies.
+This includes all activities, and applies to indoor and outdoor venues, including the main University Commencement Celebration in Autzen Stadium and individual school and college ceremonies.

-Students found in possession of prohibited substances could be subject to sanctions, including but not limited to confiscation of the substance(s), being denied access to commencement activities, or notification to law enforcement of any illegal substances.
+Students found in possession of prohibited substances could be subject to sanctions including, but not limited to, confiscation of the substance(s), being denied access to commencement activities, or notification to law enforcement regarding illegal substances.